arettberg/address_parser/README.txt

 	from key_match
 • :value_regex specifies the regex to extract the indicator value

 :key label, :key_type, :value_type, and :key_db_regex are not strictly required.

+ASSIGNMENT QUESTIONS

+#1
+The relevance (or usefulness) of a POS tagger depends largely on the application.
+In the case of an address parser, the POS tagger holds almost no relevance because what is being parsed is mostly names and numbers.
+In the case of a task parser, however, a POS tagger would help bit with the initial text processing.
+It would make the task of extracting the action verb as well as finding temporal indicators.
+It would only get you halfway, however, as the method would still need to create and properly fill the Time object.

+As a simple (somewhat meaningless) test, I passed a set of strings through each of my helper methods, and the same strings through the POS tagger.
+The tagger performed both tasks in a fraction of the time, but as noted above the helper methods do the whole task, while the tagger only gets you halfway (less for the AddressParser).
+Also, the case can be made that performance is not very important for a task that will never be run in bulk (if that sentence didn't make sense, I blame my alma mater, they don't make you take english as a CS major).

+AddressParser:
+1.9.3p194 :006 > Benchmark.measure do
+1.9.3p194 :007 >     helper.test_parser
+1.9.3p194 :008?>   end
+ =>   0.000000   0.000000   0.000000 (  0.000950)

+TaskParser:
+1.9.3-p194 :011 > Benchmark.measure do
+1.9.3-p194 :012 >     helper.test_parser
+1.9.3-p194 :013?>   end
+ =>   0.000000   0.000000   0.000000 (  0.002097)

+Allens-Mac-Pro:tagger allen$ ruby test_tagger.rb
+Task test strings => getTags:
+  0.000000   0.000000   0.000000 (  0.000329)
+Address test strings => getTags:
+  0.000000   0.000000   0.000000 (  0.000362)

+#2
+My first draft of this helper method wasn't very expandable or intelligent - it simply looked for keywords and patterns and filled in the appropriate fields based on what it saw (much like my task translator, which I also am slightly ashamed of).
+After sleeping on the problem for a night and coming back to it, I happened upon the find_indicator method, detailed above.

+It's still not entirely complete, there are a few unnecessary lines that I could eliminate, and right now find_indicator only handles about 70% of the text where I could refactor further to make it handle almost everything.
+That said, it's pretty efficient, readable and expandable, providing you understand the concept before you set about adding patterns to it.
+I'm sure it's not the best way to parse an address, but it's pretty effective.